 3) Arrange a Skype call

 Skype can be a great medium to build relationships.
 You don’t necessarily have to live on the other side of the world to benefit from Skype calls.
-Phone calls are good, but being able to see the other person, being able to observe body language and gauge truer feelings than can be expressed over audio only mediums and most certainly over email is a huge bonus.
+Phone calls are good, but being able to see the other person, being able to observe body language and gauge truer feelings that can be expressed over audio-only mediums and most certainly over email is a huge bonus.